Content Navigation

 Fact Name Description

-Record Retention Employers should keep copies of the W-3 and W-2 forms for at least four years.
-This is important for potential audits or if discrepancies arise in reporting.
+Record Keeping Employers should keep copies of the W-3 and W-2 forms for at least four years for record-keeping purposes.

 Guide to Using IRS W-3

-3. Indicate the total number of Forms W-2 submitted, both paper and electronic.
+4. Indicate the total number of W-2 forms

-5. List the total amount of federal income tax withheld for the employees reported on the W-2 forms.
+6. List the total federal income tax withheld

 Get Answers on IRS W-3